Table of Contents

 - Wheat, Barley, Rye: Have winter and spring varieties.

-- Spring Varieties: Planted in spring, flower, and produce grain within the season.
+- Spring Varieties: Planted in spring, flower, and produce grain within the same season.

-- Winter Varieties: Planted in autumn, grow as seedlings in winter, and flower in spring.
+- Winter Varieties: Planted in autumn, grow as seedlings in winter, and flower in spring after cold exposure.

 Biennial Plants:

-- Flower and die in the second season.
+- Biennials flower and die in the second season.

 - Examples: Sugarbeet, cabbages, carrots.